 Although we always had multi-ethnic communities at my schools, and despite all being English medium schools, very few students ventured outside their linguistic comfort zones.
 Most kids formed and locked themselves into language cliques.
 The Chinese speaking kids would only hang out with other Chinese speaking kids.
 The Malay kids would only mix with other Malays and so on.

 I was one of the rare few who would interact and socialize with anyone regardless of their ethnic or cultural background.
 And that meant that when I was in a group consisting of people with different native languages, our common language was English.
 I spoke English every single day.
-I wasn’t speaking with native speakers.
 I was speaking English with other second language English speakers.